 - Processes are defined and can be easily repeated

-- Implementing ISO 27001 and keeping it up to date gives you a holistic look of the overall status of the ISMS
+- Implementing ISO 27001 and keeping it up to date gives you a holistic look at the overall status of the ISMS

 - The distribution of responsibility is clearly defined

 ISO 27001 is an internationally accepted standard.
-It offers organizations that work in the global market the opportunity to show a certain grade of credibility that its operations are of the same standards as its partners.
+It offers organizations that work in the global market the opportunity to show a certain grade of credibility that their operations are of the same standards as their partners.
 In other words, all ISO 27001 implemented organizations across the globe work together and converse in a common language, bringing down cross-cultural barriers and improving trust.